 - up to 18 months in jail.8

 Denver domestic violence lawyer Michael Becker has decades of experience protecting clients accused of domestic violence and sex crimes.
 He understands that things aren't always what they seem.
+In many cases, the arrestee was just acting in self-defense.

 Maybe a neighbor misread the situation and called the police.
 Perhaps your partner made up the allegations to hurt you or gain an advantage.
 Or maybe you just made a very human mistake and what you need is help – not punishment.